AvolitesLtd/TitanManual/docs/effects/key-frame-shapes.md

     current frame number.

--   If the shape is not visible because fixtures are not lit up, the locate dimmer \{Sun\} button at the bottom will light up fixtures used in the shape.
+-   If the shape is not visible because fixtures are not lit up, the locate dimmer <Keys.ContextKey>Sun</Keys.ContextKey> button at the bottom will light up fixtures used in the shape.

 Changing Shape Parameters in the Effect Editor